rs1308/vibranium/.github/README.md

 ## Currenet State

 Vibranium is currently in beta testing.
 Some features may break or not work at all.
 Breaking changes may occur at any time.
-If you want to install Vibranium for testing purposes, it is best to do so in a virtual machine.
+If you want to install Vibranium for testing purposes only, it is best to do so in a virtual machine.
 In this case, some functionality will be unavailable.
+You can still install Vibranium on real hardware, and that would be a better choice.

 ### Code Quality